Mirko

 slope of a standard nomogram, as described by W. Lu and J. -M.

-the two experiments are shown in Tables IV and V, respectively.
-As
+of the two experiments are shown in Tables IV and V,

-and asymptomatic patients.
-On the other hand, only pretreatment of
+patients.
+On the other hand, only pretreatment of target PBMC

-target PBMC with 60 .mu.g/ml led to complete inhibition of
+with 60 .mu.g/ml led to complete inhibition of productive viral

 EXAMPLE 4

-in blast cells, prewashed fresh and blastic PBMC taken from five
+and in blast cells, prewashed fresh and blastic PBMC taken from

-triplicate with 30 or 60 .mu.g flavopereirine per ml of alcoholic
+treated in triplicate with 30 or 60 .mu.g flavopereirine per ml

-solution for two hours, After washing twice, the cells were placed
+of alcoholic solution for two hours, After washing twice, the

-blastic cells appeared to be independent of exposure to compound
+appeared to be independent of exposure to compound H.

 EXAMPLE 5